monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 ## Opening Files {#opening-files}

-To open files in FIJI go to **File Open** \(or use shortcut Ctrl+O\).
+To open files in FIJI go to **File -&gt; Open** \(or use shortcut Ctrl+O\).
 Navigate to your folder and select the file you want to open.

 ![](/assets/part2/open_file.jpg)

 You can also open files by dragging and dropping the file from your folder into the FIJI interface.

 If you already have a file open in FIJI you can move on the next file in the series using the “Open Next” function.
-Go to **File Open Next** \(or use shortcut Ctrl+Shift+O\) and FIJI will automatically close the current file and replace it with the next file in the folder.
+Go to **File -&gt; Open Next** \(or use shortcut Ctrl+Shift+O\) and FIJI will automatically close the current file and replace it with the next file in the folder.

 ![](/assets/part2/open_next_file.jpg)